lowRISC/opentitan/hw/top_earlgrey/doc/top_earlgrey.md

 ### Peripherals

-Earl Grey contains a suite of “peripherals”, or subservient execution units connected to the Ibex processor by means of a bus interconnect.
+Earl Grey contains a suite of "peripherals", or subservient execution units connected to the Ibex processor by means of a bus interconnect.
 Each of these peripherals follows an interface scheme dictated in the [Comportability Specification.](../../../doc/rm/comportability_specification.md) This specification details how the processor communicates with the peripheral (via TLUL interconnect); how the peripheral communicates with the chip IO (via fixed or multiplexable IO); how the peripheral communicates with the processor (interrupts); and how the peripheral communicates security events (via alerts).